Lisa Carter-Harris, PhD, APRN, ANP-C

 BSN, Spalding University

-Dr. Carter-Harris' program of research is aimed at understanding factors associated with lung cancer screening behavior in an effort to address the world's deadliest cancer.
-Her research interests lie in understanding the impact of stigma and important health beliefs and their impact on cancer prevention and control outcomes.
+Dr. Carter-Harris' program of research is aimed at improving patient-provider communication and the shared decision-making process in cancer screening decisions.
+Her research interests lie in understanding the myriad of factors that influence the decision to screen, or not, for lung cancer including the impact of stigma and important health beliefs and their impact on cancer prevention and control outcomes.
 Her overarching goal is to develop and translate science in this emerging field of lung cancer screening to improve the decision-making process and decisional outcomes in patients at risk for the deadliest cancer in the world.
 To date, she has developed a conceptual model on lung cancer screening participation to guide research in this area as well as developed and psychometrically validated the Lung Cancer Screening Health Beliefs Scales (comprised of four scales to measure perceived risk of lung cancer, perceived benefits of lung cancer screening, perceived barriers to lung cancer screening, and self-efficacy for lung cancer screening).
 She has examined knowledge and beliefs about lung cancer and screening in long-term smokers as well as explored the decision to opt out of lung cancer screening in patients who were recently offered screening by their primary care provider and declined.
-She is currently developing a theory-based computer-tailored decision support intervention called LungTalk to help prepare high-risk patients to engage in a discussion about lung health and screening with their healthcare provider, make a decision about lung cancer screening, and intervene with current smokers who are ready to make a quit attempt.
-Her work has resulted in first-authored peer-reviewed papers published in leading oncology and nursing journals, including Oncology Nursing Forum, Health Expectations, Cancer Nursing, Patient Education & Counseling Journal of Psychosocial Oncology, Applied Nursing Research, and Journal of the American Association of Nurse Practitioners, In addition to research, Dr. Carter-Harris has over 12 years of clinical experience as an adult nurse practitioner and enjoys mentoring students and teaching statistics.
-She is actively involved in several professional organizations such as the Society of Behavioral Medicine, American Thoracic Society, International Association for the Study of Lung Cancer, American Society of Preventive Oncology, and American Society of Preventive Oncology.
-She is the immediate past co-chair of the Health Promoting Behaviors Across the Lifespan Research Interest Group and chair-elect of the Decision-Making Research Interest Group of the Midwest Nursing Research Society.
+She is currently developing a theory-based computer-tailored decision support intervention called LungTalk © to help prepare high-risk patients to engage in a discussion about lung health and screening with their healthcare provider, make a decision about lung cancer screening, and intervene with current smokers who are ready to make a quit attempt.
+Her work has resulted in first-authored peer-reviewed papers published in leading oncology, nursing, and interdisciplinary journals, including Oncology Nursing Forum, Health Expectations, Cancer Nursing, Patient Education & Counseling, Journal of Psychosocial Oncology, Applied Nursing Research, and Journal of Cancer Education.
+In addition to research, Dr. Carter-Harris is a board-certified adult nurse practitioner and enjoys mentoring students.
+She is actively involved in several professional organizations such as the Society of Behavioral Medicine and the Midwest Nursing Research Society.
+She is the current chair of the Decision Making Research Interest Group (RIG) and past co-chair of the Health Promoting Behaviors Across the Lifespan RIG of the Midwest Nursing Research Society.
 Dr. Carter-Harris serves as a scientific reviewer for the Patient-Centered Outcomes Research Institute (PCORI).

 Cancer Research Network Opportunity Fund (2015–2016) Exploring Opting Out of Lung Cancer Screening Participation in Long-term Smokers.
 Principal Investigator.